 Any transactional database is optimized for fast writes and short response times.
 It may not be ideal for business analysts to use the live transactional database for their complex queries.
 This will lead to a slow down of the online database.
 Moreover, a Data Warehouse can contain data from multiple sources, thereby giving the analysts a one-stop place where everything they need is stored and cataloged.
 This helps them perform deep, meaningful analysis.
 Therefore, it is imperative to move data from TokuDB to Redshift.

 This article will introduce you to TokuDB and Amazon Redshift.
-It will also explain 2 methods using which you can transfer data from TokuDB to Amazon Redshift easily.
-Read along to decide which method is best for your business.
+It will also explain easy method using which you can transfer data from TokuDB to Amazon Redshift easily.

 Introduction to TokuDB